Certain models require special deployment configurations. Please refer to their respective model cards to run on DGX Spark:

 --mem-fraction-static 0.75 &

-# Wait for server to initialize
+# Wait for the server to become ready

 # Check server status

-curl http://localhost:30000/health
+curl -f http://localhost:30000/health

 From a new terminal on your host system, test the SGLang server API to ensure it's working correctly.
 This validates that the server is accepting requests and generating responses.